lhochsz/Simone/README.md

 ## Features
 * Round Counter
 * Start/New Game Button
-* Sounds on User Clicks
+* Sound on User Clicks and End of Game
 * Pop Art Simone theme
 * Responsive to large and small screen types